shr1dhar/restApi-unit-integration-test-seed/README.md

 - docker & docker-compose
 - ports: 3000 27017
 - nodeJs 14.8 or above
+- MongoDB (optional) available through docker.

 <br>

 ### Instructions to run the app

-1. To build the docker image, run the following command from root folder `docker-compose build`
+1. MongoDB for the app is available through docker. run `docker-compose build` from root folder

 2. Start the docker using `docker-compose up`.